olga-pechatkina/reactApps/README.md

-Создать страницу на которой будут отображаться:
-- список докладов
-- 2 группы фильтров по чекбоксам
-- текстовая фильтрация
-- сброс фильтра
+using React -

-Требования нефункциональные
-- react 16 или angular 8+
-- данные берутся из mock объектов, которые имитируют rest backend
+An app showing list of presentstaions.
+Should contain 2 filtering groups, filter clearing.
+Data is taken from mock objects, mocking rest backend services.